-Besides recording and touring, David has also worked on Broadway.
-Of note is his involvement with the Billy Joel/Twyla Tharp Tony Award-winning show “Movin’ Out”, where he scored and arranged keyboard parts, programmed the synthesizers and produced the classical playback tracks.
-He was also the assistant musical supervisor for all productions of the show.
-David continued his Broadway involvement with “A Tale of Two Cities” as synthesizer programmer.
+In addition to recording and touring, David has also worked on Broadway.
+Of particular note was his involvement with the Billy Joel/Twyla Tharp Tony Award-winning show Movin’ Out, where he scored and arranged keyboard parts, programmed the synthesizers and produced the classical playback tracks.
+He also served as Associate Musical Supervisor for all productions of the show and was responsible for training each of the pianists for the “Piano Man” role to be sure that they were playing all of Joel’s parts correctly.
+David continued his Broadway involvement with A Tale of Two Cities as synthesizer programmer.

 David’s discography encompasses a broad range of musical accomplishments yielding top-ten singles, millions of record sales and Grammy® nominations.
 He’s also engaged his

-He has performed in numerous concert videos, documentaries, video clips, appeared on numerous national television broadcasts including: David Letterman, Jay Leno, Conan O’Brien, Oprah, Ellen DeGeneres, Johnny Carson, SNL, “VH1 Storytellers”, Showtime and HBO.
-Of recent note is David’s involvement as musical director for Ethan Bortnick’s PBS concert special, “The Power of Music,” where he assembled and led a 46 piece orchestra, 4 piece band, 120 member childrens choir and 3 background vocalists.
+David has performed in numerous concert videos, documentaries, video clips, and national television broadcasts including: Jimmy Fallon, Jimmy Kimmel, Harry Connick Jr., David Letterman, Jay Leno, Conan O’Brien, Oprah, Ellen DeGeneres, Johnny Carson, Saturday Night Live, VH1 Storytellers, Showtime and HBO.
+Of special note is David’s involvement as Musical Director for child prodigy Ethan Bortnick’s record-breaking PBS concert specials, The Power of Music and Generations of Music, where he assembled and led a full orchestra, band, and choir, as well as providing orchestration and co-writing some of the songs.

+David’s expertise and versatility brings everything he works on to a new level.
 His fellow musicians and fans will readily attest: David’s professionalism, creativity and productive collaborations have earned him a notable place in the chronicles of contemporary and modern music.